History of wikis: Growth and innovations in WikiWikiWeb from 1995 to 2000

 "ThreadMode" was defined as "a form of discussion where our community holds a conversation".
 It consists of a series of signed comments added down the page in chronological order.
 Ward Cunningham generally frowned on ThreadMode, writing: "Chronological is only one of many possible organizations of technical writing and rarely the best one at that."

 Cunningham encouraged contributors to "refactor" (rewrite) the ThreadMode discussions into DocumentMode discourse.
 In practice many pages started out at the top in DocumentMode and degenerated into ThreadMode further down.
 When ThreadMode became incomprehensible the result was called "ThreadMess".
 (In most modern wikis the conflict between these two modes has been resolved by putting all document text on the main page of an article, and all discussion text on a talk page.)

 The use of categories was proposed by user Stan Silver on August 27, 1996.
 His initial post suggested: "If everyone adds a category and topic to their page, then the category and topic pages themselves can be used as automatic indexes into the pages."
 Initially Silver had proposed both categories and topics: categories denoted the specific nature of the page's subject (a book, a person, a pattern), while topics denoted the theme of the page (Java, extreme programming, Smalltalk).
 However, people ignored this separation, and topics were collapsed into the categories.

-The "ChangeSummary" option began as an aid to telling which changes added interesting new content, and which were just minor adjustments of spelling, punctuation, or correction of web links.
+The "ChangeSummary" option began as an aid for telling which changes added interesting new content, and which were just minor adjustments of spelling, punctuation, or correction of web links.
 It started when some users began taking the RecentChanges page, annotating each line with a brief description of each change, and posting the result to the ChangeSummary page.
 This practice was highly time-consuming and rapidly petered out, but was replaced by the "MinorEdit/RecentEdits" feature, designed to reduce the RecentChanges clutter.